wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ## Multi-cloud/service

-Terraform is better characterized as a <strong>multi-service</strong> tool rather than a "multi-cloud tool".
-PROTIP: One would need to rewrite templates to move from, say, AWS to Azure.
+Terraform is more accurately characterized as a "<strong>multi-service</strong>" tool rather than a "multi-cloud tool" because PROTIP: One would need to rewrite templates to move from, say, AWS to Azure.
 Terraform doesn't abstract resources needed to do that.
 However, it does ease migration among clouds to avoid cloud vendor lock-in.

 Terraform provides an alternative to each cloud vendor's IaC solution:
    * <a href="#CFN">AWS - Cloud Formation</a> & CDK